janssen70/hybrid_ai/README.md

 - No additional open ports and/or firewall configuration work

 The supplied Mosquitto configuration already enables listening for websocket traffic.
-The only now required is to configure your webserver to proxy a url for mqtt to the Mosquitto backend.
+The only now required is to configure your webserver to proxy a url to the Mosquitto backend.
 Let's chose ```wss://<yourdomain>>/mqtt/```.
-In case of nginx the server configuration will look like:
+This is the url that you will need to configure on the device.
+For the webserver, in case of ```nginx``` the configuration will look like:

 ```nginx
  upstream my_mqtt_server {